sikuli/sikuli/docs/source/extensions/sikuli-guide/index.rst

 (Coming Soon in Sikuli X 1.0-rc2)

-Sikuli Guide is an extension to Sikuli that provides a revolutionary way to create guided tours or tutorials for GUI application.
-The revolutionary aspect is that the content of the tours or tutorials can be displayed right at the **actual interface**, rather than in a video or a series of screenshots on a web page.
+Sikuli Guide is an extension to Sikuli that provides a revolutionary way to create guided tours or tutorials for GUI applications.
+The revolutionary aspect is that the content of the tours or tutorials can be displayed right on the **actual interface**, rather than in a video or a series of screenshots on a web page.

 For example, suppose we want to create a guided tour of this very documentation page you are currently reading.
-Frist we want to bring your attention to the logo picture to the right.
+First we want to bring your attention to the logo picture to the right.
 Using the functions provided by Sikuli Guide, we can write the following script to accomplish this: